Visit The Summit Country Day School

 Upper School Open House

 The Summit takes great pride in the Upper School Open House experience.
 It is very unique and distinct.
 The evening consists of several activities designed to showcase the five pillars of our school: Spiritual, Academic, Physical, Social and Artistic.
 During the event, students and parents will get a chance to tour the campus, witness classroom demonstrations, ask questions at our student, teacher and parent panels, and have one-on-one conversations with teachers, coaches, students, parents, alumni and school administration.
 Open House will be Thursday, Nov.
-16, 6:30 to 9 p.m.
-Register now.
+21, 6:30 to 9 p.m.
+RSVP now for open house.

 Upper School Academic Session

-The incoming freshmen and their parents will attend the academic scheduling session in Spring 2018.
+The incoming freshmen and their parents will attend the academic scheduling session in Spring 2020.
 At this session, families will begin planning the student’s academic schedules, meet with a member of the college counseling team, and the student activities advisor.
-Spring, (date and time TBD)